KyleFord76063/GitTraining/08-Log/readme.md

 	c72c6d6 My first lab commit 2
 	b76b4f2 My first lab commit 1

+Now what if we are interested in what happened to file(s) in what commits, but not yet in complete diff?
+We can use `--name-status` to see changes made to file.
+Let's try it:

+	$ git log --follow --name-status --oneline MyWindowsApp/dll.txt e2385cf main in dll
+	M       MyWindowsApp/dll.txt
+	eeab96e moved code into dll
+	R100    MyWindowsApp/code.txt   MyWindowsApp/dll.txt
+	c72c6d6 My first lab commit 2
+	M       MyWindowsApp/code.txt
+	b76b4f2 My first lab commit 1
+	A       MyWindowsApp/code.txt

+> You can ommit file name, use branch name, multiple files, the usual.

 We can also add `-p` flag and let git list diff for complete history of the file across renames.

 	$ git log --follow -p MyWindowsApp/dll.txt